-Heritage town Cobh is just 24 minutes by train or 25 minutes by car from Cork city center.
+Heritage town Cobh is just 24 minutes by train or 25 minutes by car from Cork city centre.

-Parking is recommended at Five Foot Way (15 minute walk) and Cobh Cathderal (15 minute walk) car parks.
+Parking is recommended at the Five Foot Way (15 minute walk) or Cobh Cathderal car park (15 minute walk).

 Allow at least 20 minutes to park and walk to the ferry.
 The ferry must leave on time and cannot wait, there are no refunds for late arrivals.

-Cafe and toilet facilities located on site.
+Cafe and toilet facilities located on the island.
 Allow up to 3.5 hours per visit.
 Longer / shorter visits on request.

 For groups of 15 or more, phone (021) 237 3455 to secure space, group rates available, or email firstname.lastname@example.org